-166. The matter has been considered.
-It is noted that APTEL vide its judgement dated 23.11.2007 and Hon'ble Supreme Court judgement dated 23.7.2018 had observed that the apportioned expenditure associated with subsidiary activities can be recovered through electricity tariff.
-The Petitioner, may, at the time of truing up of tariff for the period 2019-24, furnish the actual audited apportioned expenditure associated with subsidiary activities along with detailed justification for consideration of the Commission.
-Accordingly, we are not considering the claim at this stage.
+168. The matter has been considered.
+It is noted that APTEL vide its judgement dated 23.11.2007 and Hon'ble Supreme Court judgement dated 23.7.2018, had observed that the apportioned expenditure associated with subsidiary activities can be recovered through electricity tariff.
+The Petitioner, may, at the time of truing up of tariff, for the period 2019-24, furnish the actual audited apportioned expenditure associated with subsidiary activities along with detailed justification for consideration of the Commission.
+Accordingly, the claim of the Petitioner has not ben considered at thius stage.